Oklahoma Office of Homeland Security

-The Oklahoma Office of Homeland Security (OKOHS) is an agency of State of Oklahoma that is responsible for reducing the State's vulnerability to acts of terrorism and for minimizing and recovering the damage caused by terrorist attacks.
+The Oklahoma Office of Homeland Security (OKOHS) is an agency of the Oklahoma state government that is responsible for reducing the state's vulnerability to acts of terrorism and for minimizing and recovering the damage caused by terrorist attacks.
 OKOHS is a division of the Oklahoma Department of Public Safety.

 The Office is headed by a Director of Homeland Security who is appointed by the Governor of Oklahoma.
 The inaugural Director, Kerry Pettingill, was appointed by Governor Brad Henry in January 2004.
 On February 10, 2011, Governor Mary Fallin appointed Kim Edd Carter as the second Director of OKOHS.

 History

-Recognizing the need for coordinated preparedness and security efforts after the Oklahoma City Bombing of the Alfred P. Murrah Federal Building in 1995, and more especially after the attack on the World Trade Centers, and Pentagon on September 11, 2001, Governor Frank Keating issued an executive order calling for the creation of the Interim Oklahoma Office of Homeland Security.
-In February 2002, the Oklahoma Legislature passed Senate Joint Resolution 42 and the Oklahoma Interim Office of Homeland Security was formally created.